eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 		* 3. Codesign AI accelerator (SW/HW) and application to maximize the performance of accelerator)
 + Accelerating Machine Learning Applications on Heterogeneous Computing Architectures
 	- This research aims to optimize ML applications on heterogeneous accelerators such as GPUs, FPGAs, and/or ASICs.
 S/he will conduct analysis and exploration on various performance bottlenecks in the full software/hardware stack, including ML algorithm improvement, model level transformation (e.g. compression, sparsity, data parallelization), and domain-specific architecture innovations, in order to dramatically boost the ML application's performance.
++ skill set for Senior Research Scientist, Design Automation:
+	- NVIDIA Research is seeking leading researchers in the areas of VLSI electronic design automation (EDA) to contribute to the development of future high-performance and mobile computing systems.
+You should have a strong track record of research excellence; systems-building experience; a broad perspective across areas including EDA algorithms and software, machine learning, and VLSI chip design methodology.
+Specific areas of research interest include but are not limited to applications of supervised learning, unsupervised learning, reinforcement learning and GPU acceleration to EDA algorithms.
+	- Apply machine learning and GPU acceleration to EDA software and ASIC and VLSI design tool flows.
+	- Research and develop creative and innovative EDA software and algorithms.
+	- Collaborate with circuits, VLSI, and architecture team members in research and product teams.
+	- Publish and present your original research, speak at conferences and events
+	- Collaborate with external researchers and a diverse set of internal product teams.
+	- PhD or equivalent experience in Electrical Engineering, Computer Engineering or related field (or equivalent experience).
+	- 3+ years of relevant research experience with a strong research record, well-referenced publications and/or patents.
+	- You should display a strong background in EDA algorithms and software development, machine learning, along with knowledge of VLSI, circuits, IC design, and/or computer micro-architecture fundamentals.
+	- Experience with C, C++, Python, and scripting languages.
+	- Background with commonly used machine learning frameworks (PyTorch, Tensorflow).
+	- Experience with CUDA and GPU computing
+	- Strong communication skills needed.
+Being a creative and dynamic presenter is a huge advantage.
++ skill set for Research Scientist, Design Automation - New College Grad.
+	- We are now looking for a Research Scientist – Design Automation
+	- NVIDIA’s invention of the GPU in 1999 sparked the growth of the PC gaming market, redefined modern computer graphics, and revolutionized parallel computing.
+More recently, GPU deep learning ignited modern AI — the next era of computing — with the GPU acting as the brain of computers, robots, and self-driving cars that can perceive and understand the world.
+Today, we are increasingly known as “the AI computing company.”
+We're looking to grow our company, and build our teams with the smartest people in the world.
+Would you like to join us at the forefront of technological advancement?
+	- NVIDIA Research is seeking leading researchers in the areas of VLSI electronic design automation (EDA) to contribute to the development of future high-performance and mobile computing systems.
+You should have a strong track record of research excellence; systems-building experience; a broad perspective across areas including EDA algorithms and software, machine learning, and VLSI chip design methodology.
+Specific areas of research interest include but are not limited to applications of supervised learning, unsupervised learning, reinforcement learning and GPU acceleration to EDA algorithms.
+	- Apply machine learning and GPU acceleration to EDA software and ASIC and VLSI design tool flows.
+	- Research and develop creative and innovative EDA software and algorithms.
+	- Collaborate with circuits, VLSI, and architecture team members in research and product teams.
+	- Publish and present your original research, speak at conferences and events
+	- Collaborate with external researchers and a diverse set of internal product teams.
+	- Pursuing Ph.D in EE or related with a strong research record, well referenced publications and / or patents.
+	- You should display a strong background in EDA algorithms and software development, machine learning, along with knowledge of VLSI, circuits, IC design, and/or computer micro-architecture fundamentals.
+	- Experience with C, C++, Python, and scripting languages.
+	- Background with commonly used machine learning frameworks (PyTorch, Tensorflow).
+	- Experience with CUDA and GPU computing
+	- Strong communication skills needed.
+Being a creative and dynamic presenter is a huge advantage.